THE WAR AGAINST CULTURE, AND THE BATTLE TO SAVE IT.

 Based on the book of the same name by Robert Bevan, The Destruction of Memory tells the whole story - looking not just at the ongoing actions of Daesh (ISIS) and at other contemporary situations, but revealing the decisions of the past that allowed the issue to remain hidden in the shadows for so many years.

-Interviewees in the film include the Director-General of UNESCO, the Prosecutor of the International Criminal Court, as well as diverse and distinguished international experts, whose voices combine to address this urgent issue.The film releases in early 2016.
-Please watch our Trailer, and see Contact page for more information on how to see and to screen the film, and track our global Screenings.
+Interviewees in the film include the Director-General of UNESCO, the Prosecutor of the International Criminal Court, as well as diverse and distinguished international experts, whose voices combine to address this urgent issue.The film releases in mid 2016.
+Please watch the Trailer, visit the Contact page for information on how to screen the film, and track our global Screenings.